Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 ### Mobile/xs & sm breakpoints
 - Most elements are stacked vertically on top of each other.

-- On xs and sm screens the work history timeline information is designed as kind of modal pop-ups that obscure the background beneath them using z-index.
+- On xs and sm screens the work history timeline information is designed as a kind of modal pop-up that obscures the background beneath them using z-index.

 - The Work History timeline must be tapped or clicked for functionality and has X close buttons, although clicking or tapping anywhere on the page will close the information boxes.